A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization: Control problems with continuous-or-off controls and TV regularization

 Finally, if $V_u(s) = 0$, the same inequality holds trivially, since $\pred(u, \Delta) \ge 0$ and $C_{\text{switch}}(u,1,s) = 0$.

 Since the criticality measure is defined as the maximum of the proximal part and the term for the switching points, we obtain

 \end{proof}

 \begin{remark} The above proof reveals some interesting properties.
-First we can guarantee the prediction estimate by analyzing the position of the switches and the improvement by the proximal gradient method on $\{\sgn(u) = 1\}$ independently.
-Further a switching point is either locally optimal or can always be moved to guarantee an improvement.
+First, we can guarantee the prediction estimate by analyzing the position of the switches and the improvement by the proximal gradient method on $\{\sgn(u) = 1\}$ independently.
+Further a switching point is either stationary in the sense of \eqref{eq:OC_stationarity:2}--\eqref{eq:OC_stationarity:3} or can always be moved to guarantee an improvement.
 While the proof is constructive, the constructed improvement always retains the switching behavior.
-This hints at the fact, that we need to be careful that the solution algorithm does not get stuck in the next nearest local solution. \end{remark} In the next lemma, we check that the oracle stays in a scaled trust region, similar to \cref{lem:OC_conv_iterate_in_trust_region}. \begin{lemma} For all $u \in \Uad$ we have
+However, a minimizer $T(u,\Delta)$ of the trust-region subproblem (\cref{def:OC_TRM}) is not forced to follow the same switching pattern as $u$.
+Consequently, the trust-region algorithm produces solutions with better function values compared to a pure switching-point optimization approach. \end{remark} In the next lemma, we check that the oracle stays in a scaled trust region, similar to \cref{lem:OC_conv_iterate_in_trust_region}. \begin{lemma} For all $u \in \Uad$, we have

-with $\rho := 2 (C_{\nabla F} + L_g) N(T - t_0) + b$. \end{lemma} \begin{proof} We set $\hat u = T(u, \Delta)$.
-We use the fact, that the norm can be split into the part, where both controls are active and a remainder.
+with $\rho \coloneqq 2 (C_{\nabla F} + L_g) N(T - t_0) + b$. \end{lemma} \begin{proof} We set $\hat u = T(u, \Delta)$.
+We use the fact that the norm can be split into the part where both controls are active and a remainder.
 For $i \in \set{1, \ldots, N}$ and $t \in \set{\sgn(u_i \hat u_i) = 1}$, we have